Stride-EdVentures/javabook/book_source/Topics/java_conventions.md

 - *"class constant"*
 - *"extends"*

+#### Dead Code
+There are times that you'll comment out code that is no longer relevant.
+Perhaps you were doing some printing to help you debug.
+When your code is complete, all code that has been commented out should be deleted.

+#### Spec References
-Finally, you should absolutely never refer to the spec in your comments.
+You should absolutely never refer to the spec in your comments.
 The spec is for you, and you should assume that a client of your program has no knowledge of it.
 We also hope that this is clear, but your comments should be your description of your program, so copying text